000paradox000/coderhouse-data-engineering/README.md

 ## Containers

-To satrt the container you can do
+To start the container you can do

 ```shell
 cd docker